 It does more than that.
 It summons mankind from a sort of pre-Enlightenment comfort-zone of enforced ignorance and stupidity.
 In the Enlightened world, the old theories about the world have to undergo empirical tests to see if they hold water; but even after the old theories fail the tests, many people remain loyal to them.
 The old theories and superstitions hang on in closed circles.
 The rest of us have to maintain an independent fact-finding faculty to serve as our guide.
 We cannot allow the blind and intellectually handicapped to intimidate us into submission.
 The Enlightenment has to serve as the Credo for people and institutions to define the world for us.

 The Enlightenment is what America is all about—what Washington and the other Revolutionaries wanted.
 "Sapere aude!" said Kant.
-"Dare to know."
+"Dare to know", or "Have courage to use your own powers of reasoning."